Difference-in-Differences with Sample Selection: Introduction

-This paper also contributes to the broader sample selection literature, which includes the seminal work by \citet{heckman1976common} and its generalizations \citep{heckman1979sample,powell1989semiparametric,das2003nonparametric,das2004simple}.
-Another branch looks at sample selection as a general missing data problem with inverse probability weighting solutions using selection-on-observable assumptions \citep{wooldridge2007inverse,frolich2014treatment,huber2014treatment,negi2024doubly}.
-In panel data settings, the sample selection literature focuses on developing parametric or semiparametric modeling strategies for point identification of treatment effects \citep{wooldridge1995selection,kyriazidou1997estimation,rochina1999new,semykina2010estimating}.
-More recent papers on the topic relax functional form and exclusion restrictions by exploring the partial identification of treatment effects based on the principal stratification framework. \citet{zhang2003estimation}, \citet{zhang2008evaluating}, \citet{lee2009} and \citet{chen2015bounds} derive bounds for the average treatment effect for the always-observed subpopulation. \citet{bartalotti2023identifying} derive bounds for marginal treatment effects for the always-observed while \citet{huber2015sharp} derive bounds for other latent subpopulations.
-All of these papers focus on the cross-section setting.
-In contrast, we incorporate pre-treatment information about selection and outcomes via PTO and PTS to account for the endogeneity of treatment in both the outcome and selection. \cite{semenova2020generalized} presents one attempt at incorporating pre-treatment information, which uses covariates to relax the monotonicity assumption used in \cite{lee2009} to obtain a weaker \textit{conditional} monotonicity assumption.
+This paper contributes to both the DiD and the sample selection literatures in causal inference.
+In panel data settings, the traditional sample selection literature has primarily focused on parametric or semiparametric models to achieve point identification of treatment effects \citep{wooldridge1995selection,kyriazidou1997estimation,rochina1999new,semykina2010estimating}. \citet{lechner2016difference} study the implications of panel non-response in the outcome on the parallel trends assumption by comparing ordinary least squares and fixed effects estimates through simulations and applications.\footnote{They conclude that deviation of ordinary least squares and fixed effects estimation indicates nonignorable attrition.}

+Our paper directly relates to a more recent nonparametric, instrument-free strand that pursues partial identification of treatment effects using principal stratification \citep{frangakis2002principal}.
+Within this framework, \citet{zhang2003estimation}, \citet{zhang2008evaluating}, \citet{lee2009}, and \citet{chen2015bounds} derive bounds for the average treatment effect among always-observed units. \cite{honore2020selection} build on the trimming logic of \cite{lee2009} and obtain tighter bounds by imposing additional structure on the selection model.
+In contrast, we follow \cite{lee2009} in targeting treatment effects for latent principal strata and extend this framework to a DiD setting.
+Subsequent work has explored extensions of this framework along other directions. \citet{bartalotti2023identifying} extend this approach to marginal treatment effects for the always-observed group, while \citet{huber2015sharp} derive bounds for additional latent subpopulations that go beyond the always-observed.
+All these papers focus on the cross-section setting.
+In contrast, we incorporate pre-treatment information about selection and outcomes via IS and PTO to additionally account for the endogeneity of treatment with respect to outcome and selection.
+Our paper also builds on \cite{semenova2025generalized}, who incorporates pre-treatment covariates to relax the global monotonicity assumption used in \cite{lee2009} to a weaker \textit{conditional} monotonicity assumption. \citet{viviens2025difference} proposes an alternative relaxation of global monotonicity in settings where multiple sources of sample selection are observed and allows the direction of monotonicity to vary across sources.\footnote{\cite{viviens2025difference} provides an example in which students' outcomes are missing because they (i) dropped out of college or (ii) graduated from college.
+Obtaining a scholarship (treatment) would affect each source of missingness in a different monotone direction.}